xcart/xcart-docs/_pages/kb_en/modules/file_attachments.md

    * Be sure to click **Save changes** to save any changes of the attachment details you have made.

+## Cloning Products with File Attachments
+When you clone a product with file attachments, the contents of the Attachments tab of the product from which a clone is created is copied to the clone product.
+As a result, you get two products using the same file attachment(s).
+If necessary, you can then edit the file attachments for the clone product (replace the files, adjust the _Free_ / _Paid_ access settings, adjust the availability of the files to different membership levels, and the like), or just keep the original files and their settings if you wish to re-use them.
+For information on product cloning, see the section {% link "Cloning Products" ref_5gTzBmtP %}.

   _Related articles:_